JorgeAlfonsoLDiaz/JorgeAlfonsoLDiaz/README.md

 * Desarrollo de Aplicaciones Móviles
 * Desarrollo de Aplicaciones Web
 * Desarrollo de Videojuegos

+### Currently...
+I'm currently reviewing and improving past projects.
+Their respective repositories will be made public progressively.
 <!--
 **JorgeAlfonsoLDiaz/JorgeAlfonsoLDiaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.